 At 31 December 2016, the retirement benefit liabilities recognised on the Group's balance sheet were £231m (2015: £146m).
 The effects of changes in the actuarial assumptions underlying the schemes' obligations and discount rates and the differences between expected and actual returns on the schemes' assets are classified as actuarial gains and losses.
 During 2016, the Group recognised net actuarial losses of £120m in equity (2015: £90m losses), including its share of the actuarial gains and losses arising in joint ventures and associates.

-3 Exchange rate The following key Average rates
+3 Exchange rates